Skip to main content

 Note: Applicants that file the Simplified Electronic Return (SER) for sales and use tax may substitute the North Carolina "Total Sales" amount from SER schema in place of North Carolina gross receipts listed on line 1 of Form E-500.

 16. I have two businesses that are LLCs in North Carolina.
 The businesses are registered to collect North Carolina sales and use tax as LLCs with different FEINs.
 However, I am the sole member of the LLCs and the entities are disregarded for federal income tax purposes.
-How should I file the applications?
+How should I have filed the applications?

-Note: Eligible gross receipts not reported on Form E-500 can only be included on the application for the entity filing the income tax return and cannot be included on applications for two different legal entities.
+Note: Eligible gross receipts not reported on Form E-500 could only be included on the application for the entity filing the income tax return and cannot be included on applications for two different legal entities.

 17. If a business has more than one owner, will each owner receive the grant?